keralex/Kerlis-Portfolio-New/replit.md

 ## System Architecture

-The application follows a monorepo structure with clear separation between client and server code:
+The application is now a pure React-only frontend project:

 - **Frontend**: React SPA with TypeScript, using Vite for development and build tooling
-- **Backend**: Express.js server with TypeScript support
+- **No Backend**: Completely static React application with no server dependencies
-- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations
+- **No Database**: All data is static and stored in TypeScript files
 - **Styling**: Tailwind CSS with custom design system and shadcn/ui components
-- **State Management**: React Context for theme management, TanStack Query for server state
+- **State Management**: React Context for theme management only

 ## Key Components